 All residence deposits and fees are to be paid directly to the University of King's College and not Dalhousie University.
-Since residence is filled on a first come, first-served basis, the residence application fee and residence room confirmation deposit should be paid at one's earliest convenience.
+Since residence is filled on a first come, first-served basis, the residence application fee should be paid online at one's earliest convenience and the residence room confirmation deposit should be paid online by the deadline date as emailed to the student by the Residence Office.

-Students are expected to pay their residence fees in full by the term due date.
+Residence room and meal plan are part of the same student account, and full payment is required by the term tuition and fee due date.
 Failure to do so in the fall term may result in the student not being eligible for residence in the winter term.

-Students are required to leave residence each term within twenty-four hours after their last scheduled exam or academic commitment.
+Students are responsible for following residence policies including residence dates.
+Students required to leave residence each term within twenty-four hours after their last scheduled exam or academic commitment.
 Students may be permitted to occupy a room after this time at the discretion of the Residence Office.
-For charges and conditions, students should consult with the Residence Office and the King's Student Accounts Office.
-For information on dates, see "Residence Dates".

-All residence students must have a residence meal plan.
+All residence students must have a King's residence meal plan.
 For more information please contact the University of King's College Food Service Provider.

-Residence students who are not registered at the University of King's College will be charged the University Athletic Fee and College Fee per term and should consult with the King's Student Accounts Office for options regarding term invoices and payment of residence fees.
+Residence students who are not registered at the University of King's College will be charged additional fees, the University Athletic Fee and College Fee per term and should consult with the King's Student Accounts Office for options regarding term invoices and payment of residence fees by the term fee due date.